AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/README.md

 ![KeyFob](https://github.com/AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/blob/master/KeyFob.jpg)

-# !!!
-Caution !!!
-PCB layout wrong
-Please don't use the current PCB bacause there is an error with the ESP32 Layout.
-Ther orientation is wrong.
-The USB-Connection shouls be on the outside and not facing to the Buzzer.

 The schmatics file and the [pcb details](https://github.com/AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/blob/master/ESP32EvoPilotRemotePCB.pdf) are in the KiCAD folder.
 You can simply order a board from aisler.net: https://aisler.net/p/SXWTZTTS